largenumberhere/rust_speedrun/src/chapter_4/chapter_4.md

 Rust also allows you to `break` out of a loop or `continue` to the next iteration.

 ### Switch / Match
 Rust has a very powerful match statement.
-It forces you to always handle every possible case or set a default case to prevent bugs.
+In a match statement, you must cover all possibilities *or* add a default case.
 It is similar to a switch statement but with much stricter rules.
 ```rust
 fn main() {